DebVortex/python-ar-markers/README.md

 Helperscripts
 -------------

-There are two helperscripts located in `ar_markers/scripts`.
-One to generate the markers and one "livetest".
-To do the livetest, first generate some markers and print them out.
+There are two helperscripts located in `ar_markers/scripts`. `generate_marker` to generate the markers and `livetest`.
+To do the `livetest`, first generate some markers and print them out.
 After that, start the livetest and hold the marker into your camera.
 You will see a blue border around the marker, (if detected) and a green number, showing the ID the marker represents.